PowerCodersOrg/powercoders.org/site/content/press/_index.md

 ---
 title: Press
 image: /img/header_press.jpg
-section_title: What The Press Says About Us
+section_title: What the Press Says About Us
 text: >-
   **If you are a media person please get in touch with us:** press@powercoders.org